epfl-ada/ada-2022-project-error141/README.md

   <img src="./figures/example_POS.png" alt="topic clusters" width="1000"/>
 </p>

-Furthermore, the type of each verb in terms of activeness of the meaning will be determined.
-The latter can be achieved by using a dictionary, sentiment analysis or manual labeling into action vs description.
-Finally, an activeness score is attributed to each character which will be used to predict the gender of unknown characters.
+Furthermore, the type of each verb in terms of activeness of the meaning will be determined and an activeness score will be attributed to each character.
+Finally, we decided to cluster the most frequent verbs into three stereotypical categories (violence,love,power).

 [1]: https://en.wikipedia.org/wiki/Gender_bias_on_Wikipedia